99222 CPT code describes the initial hospital care visit of moderate complexity.

 Another rule governing this scenario is that if a provider accomplishes any major or minor surgical procedure having a global period, the encounter should be different concerning the reason.

-Append Modifier 57 as a principal modifier with CPT 99222; in this case, the provider decides for surgery on the day of initial evaluation and management.
+Append Modifier 57 as a principal modifier with CPT 99222; in this case, the provider decides for surgery on the initial evaluation and management day.

 It shows that it also includes a day before surgery in the global surgical package for minor and major surgical procedures.
 And the covering companies may not reimburse it separately.